-Support CSHEEstablished in 1957 with funding from the Carnegie Corporation as the world's first research and policy institute devoted to the comprehensive study of higher education, CSHE is a multi-disciplinary research center that has had a major impact on scholarship and policy.
-The Berkeley campus, like other major public universities, faces significant budget challenges.
-You can help by supporting CSHE.
-Your donation will support the following:
+Established in 1957 with funding from the Carnegie Corporation as the world's first research and policy institute devoted to the comprehensive study of higher education, CSHE is a multi-disciplinary research center that has had a major impact on scholarship and policy.

 The CSHE Clark Kerr Fund